Jostarndt/Bachelor_source_code/README.md

-# Bachelor_source_code
+# Finite Element Solver of a Reaction-Diffusion differential equation
-This is the source code of a reaction-diffusion differential equation, coded in c++ using amandus  ( https://bitbucket.org/guidokanschat/amandus/src/master/ ) and deal.II ( https://www.dealii.org/ )
+This is the source code of a reaction-diffusion differential equation, coded in c++ using amandus  ( https://bitbucket.org/guidokanschat/amandus/src/master/ ) and deal.II ( https://www.dealii.org/ ).
+It uses the discontinuous Galerkin Finite Element Method together with the Rothe-Method and Crank-Nicolson.
+Furthermore the equations are solved with the use of a solver using the GMRES-Method.

 For the actual equation, specific coefficients and further questions please do not hesitate to contact me.